Decoding Acromegaly: Understanding the Meaning Behind the Suffix "-megaly"

 The primary cause of acromegaly is a benign tumor in the pituitary gland, called a pituitary adenoma.
 This tumor secretes excessive growth hormone, disrupting the body's normal hormonal balance.
 In rare cases, acromegaly can be caused by other conditions that stimulate excessive GH production.

 The pituitary gland, located at the base of the brain, plays a critical role in regulating numerous bodily functions, including growth and development.
-When a pituitary adenoma develops, it disrupts this delicate balance.
+Worth adding: when a pituitary adenoma develops, it disrupts this delicate balance.
 The adenoma can compress surrounding tissues, potentially leading to additional neurological symptoms.
 While benign, the uncontrolled growth hormone production profoundly impacts the body's structure and function.

 Symptoms of Acromegaly